akash-network/node/README.md

 The datacenter agent is responsible for:

-* Bidding on deployment orders fulfillable by the datacenter.
+* Bidding on orders fulfillable by the datacenter.
 * Managing managing active leases it is a provider for.

 ### Distributed Exchange